lauzikaite/r-novice-gapminder/_episodes/17-example-dataset.md

 Because some characters switched **allegiance** during the show, both their last known allegiance and whether or not they switched allegiance during the show were recorded.

+Whether character died or not during the period provided in the dataset is flagged in column **dth_flag**.

 **Continuous**:

 * exp_time_sec, survival time of character
 * intro_time_sec, cumulative net running time when character first appeared
 * dth_episode, number of the episode in which character died
 * prominence
+* icd10_cause_text, cause of death
 * ...

 A proxy measure for how prominently a character featured in the show was provided in the data.
 This **prominence** score was calculated by taking the number of episodes that a character appeared in and dividing that by the number of total episodes that the character could have appeared in (i.e. the number of episodes occurring from the character first being introduced until the point of death or censoring).
 This ratio was then multiplied by the number of seasons that the character had featured in.